how to get rid of blackheads naturally

 Blackheads are annoying tiny black spots/bumps that are commonly found on the nose, but can show up on other parts of the body too.
 Blackheads form when the opening of a hair follicle (a.k.a. a pore) becomes clogged or plugged with dead skin cells and oil – gross!

 The exposure of the oil and dead skin cells to air causes this nasty mixture to oxidize and become black in appearance.
-Pores that are simply plugged with oil, but are not black in colour, are called sebaceous filaments.
+Pores that are simply plugged with oil, but are not black in color, are called sebaceous filaments.

 1. Exfoliation with AHAs and BHAs (especially the BHAs!)